BDO Assessment Centre & Online Ability Tests Guide

 - This is the ‘secret’ to seeming like an employee, before you’re an employee.

-- This is your checklist for success in a competency-based interview.
+- This is your checklist for success in a competency-based interview questions.
 (Both here and at the BDO assessment centre, where they will feature heavily.)

 Expect to see a short presentation upon your arrival.
 This will give you plenty of information about BDO.
 When the presentation is over, you will be interviewed by a manager.

 The BDO interviews at this stage are pretty relaxed and informal.
-(The second interview, at the BDO assessment centre, is more intense.)
+(The second interview questions, at the BDO assessment centre, is more intense.)
 You’ll be asked questions about your initial application, your life, work and study history.

 Expect questions like this: